 Seek it for yourself

 In the same way, when you hear about my relationship with God and my encounters with the Holy Spirit, that can benefit you, and you can be blessed by hearing about them.
 But maybe hearing about my experiences will create a desire in you for something, so that you go away and seek that relationship and those experiences for yourself.
 And that, I can promise you, will bless you and benefit you on a whole other level.

-Be willing to get hold of the truth of God’s word.
+Be willing to get hold of the truth of God’s words to you.
 Spend time in His presence.
-Learn how to meditate on the word.
+Learn how to meditate on scripture and on prophetic words or revelation you have received.
 Learn how to speak in tongues, inside and outside.
 Build up your spirit so that you can encounter God for yourself in that way.
 Then you will have first hand revelation knowledge of God as Father, of Jesus as a friend, of the Holy Spirit as a guide.

 If you plant a seed and just leave it, it is true you may get some fruit from it.
 But it is likely to be a far healthier and more fruitful plant if you tend and water it.
-God’s desire is that we learn to live from the fruit of our relationship with Him and His word, and when we eat, it transforms and enables us.
+God’s desire is that we learn to live from the fruit of our relationship with Him, and when we eat, it transforms and enables us.

 It is not instant, or automatic.
 But if we are willing to put the effort in, God is willing to reveal Himself to us in deeper and more intimate ways.

 Related articles from Freedom ARC